Greg Cruttwell: Biography

-Cruttwell has been seen in numerous British television productions, Murder Most Horrid, French & Saunders, and Birds of a Feather.
+Cruttwell has been seen in numerous British television productions, including Murder Most Horrid, and Birds of a Feather.
 In the United States, he guest starred in episodes of Murder, She Wrote and The Marshal.

-In 2000 he wrote and directed the feature film, Chunky Monkey, starring David Threlfall and Alison Steadman, which had a limited release in the UK.
+In 2000, he wrote and directed the feature film, Chunky Monkey, starring David Threlfall and Alison Steadman, which had a limited release in the UK.

-In 2002 he co-founded production company Head Gear Films with Phil Hunt and Compton Ross and in 2007 co-founded international sales and film finance company Bankside Films.
+In 2002, he co-founded production company Head Gear Films with Phil Hunt and Compton Ross and in 2007 co-founded international sales and film finance company Bankside Films.

 In 2001, Cruttwell founded Balham Blazers Football Club.
 In 2011, the club was voted South East England Charter Standard Community Club of the Year, becoming a full-time senior outfit in Balham F.C. in the process, and in 2012 Cruttwell won the London FA Award for Outstanding Contribution To Football In The Community.

-Since its formation the club has won over 450 league and cup trophies.
+Since its formation the club has won over 600 league and cup trophies.
 It is also a three-time winner of the London F.A.
 Charter Standard Community Club of the Year Award and a four-time winner of the Wandsworth Sports Club of the Year Award.

-In addition to founding the club Cruttwell is also Chairman, Director of Football and First Team Manager.
+In addition to founding the club and coaching many age group teams, Cruttwell, now Club President, held the roles of Chairman, Director of Football and First Team Manager between 2011 and 2022.

-In 2018 the club, nicknamed The Blazers, having won five promotions in six years, made its first appearance in the FA Cup and won the London Senior Cup, having won the London Senior Trophy in 2017.
+In 2018, having won five promotions in six years to reach Step 5 on the Football League ladder, the club, nicknamed The Blazers, made its first appearance in the FA Cup and won the London Senior Cup, having won the London Senior Trophy in 2017.

-In 2018 Cruttwell co-devised football based TV Quiz show, Football Genius, a Hat Trick production, which was shown on ITV, with Tim Vine as host and Sam Quek and Paul Sinha as team captains.
+In 2018, Cruttwell co-devised football based TV Quiz show, Football Genius, a Hat Trick production, which was shown on ITV, with Tim Vine as host and Sam Quek and Paul Sinha as team captains.

-In 2019 he founded production company, Park the Bus, with a remit to make sports related drama and documentaries.
+In 2019 he founded production company Park the Bus, which has a remit to make sports-related drama and documentaries.
+To date, he has written, directed and produced two films for the company, The Football Monologues and Animals.
+He's also produced and directed two documentaries, King of Clubs and In the Middle, which won the Best Screenplay Award at the 2022 Paladino d'Oro Sports Film Festival.

-Cruttwell, who lives in Suffolk and South London, has four children, one grandchild and is a lifelong Fulham FC supporter.
+Cruttwell, who lives in Suffolk with his wife Rachel Hart, has four children, two grandchildren and is a lifelong supporter of Fulham FC.